yutao3/LISTER/README.md

 - End-to-end automated pipelines for generating DTMs and surface reconstructions
 - Support for both **high-resolution photogrammetric DTMs** and **LOLA DTMs** as reference
-- Integration of diffusion-based monocular depth/normal estimation models
+- Integration of dense u-net, vision transformers and diffusion-based monocular depth estimation models
 - Scripts for downloading, preprocessing, and converting raw LROC NAC images
-- Tools for brightness adjustment, quality filtering, mosaicking, and reprojection
+- Tools for brightness adjustment, quality filtering, georeferencing, mosaicking, and reprojection
 - Modular design allowing standalone use of helper scripts

 ---